salrashid123/istio_helloworld/README.md

       weight: 100
 ```

-> Note: the helm template does not allow to setting this automatically (as of 1/9)

-Also note th `gateways:` entry in the `VirtualService` includes `my-gateway-ilb` which is what defines `host:myapp, subset:v1` as a target for the ILB
+Note the `gateways:` entry in the `VirtualService` includes `my-gateway-ilb` which is what defines `host:myapp, subset:v1` as a target for the ILB

 ```yaml
   gateways: